 - Changes in mood, including anger and irritability

 - Changing groups of friends

 - Low energy level

 - Less interest in activities and/or care in appearance

 - Finding alcohol among a young person’s things

 - Smelling alcohol on a young person’s breath

 - Problems concentrating and/or remembering

 - Coordination problems

 If you see any of these, please do not be ashamed or fearful to reach out, even if you’ve had a part in contributing to your child’s drinking.
-Looking the other way and missing an opportunity to intervene or educate your child while helping them to stop drinking is not worth the risks.
+Looking the other way and missing an opportunity to intervene or educate your child, with alcoholic therapy or counseling, while helping them to stop drinking is not worth the risks.